I love radical ideas.

-Say ‘no more!’ to big data and opt tf out!
-You are an impressive, inspiring, extraordinary, revolutionary, visionary, exciting, remarkable, exceptional, amazing, marvelous, sensational, incredible, unbelievable, phenomenal, spectacular individual that does not need social media to validate your existence!
+You are an impressive, inspiring, extraordinary, revolutionary, visionary, exciting, remarkable, exceptional, amazing, marvellous, sensational, incredible, unbelievable, phenomenal, spectacular individual and do not need social media to validate your existence!

-Also, before I deleted all my accounts, I had a personal rule that I could only have a maximum of two social media accounts at a time.
-Can you create a personal rule(s) to manage your relationship with social media?
+Personally, when I had social media accounts, I had a personal rule that I could only have a maximum of two social media accounts at a time.
+You can create a personal rule(s) to manage your relationship with social media, instead.

 3. Put your phone on Do Not Disturb, infinitely

-My phone has been on the Do Not Disturb setting for years now.
-Except for phone calls, my phone does not vibrate or ring for notifications.
+My phone has been on Do Not Disturb setting for years now.
+Except for phone calls, my phone doesn’t vibrate or ring for notifications.

-You ever hear/feel your phone vibrate or ring, but when you check there is no notification?
+You ever hear/feel your phone vibrate or ring, but when you check it there are no notifications?
 It blew my mind when, after a few months of putting my phone on Do Not Disturb, that feeling completely went away.

 4. Schedule digital breaks

-I don’t really do this, but I would LOVE to make it part of my digital detox plan.
+This is something I haven’t really done but would love to make part of my digital detox plan.

-The idea is very simple: schedule a time frame in your day, week or month to take a break from all digital stimulation.
-During these breaks, you unplug everything, then you go out into the wide wild world to find something to do… *gasp!*… offline.
+The idea is very simple.
+You schedule a time frame in your day, week or month to take a break from all digital stimulation.
+During these breaks, you unplug everything and then you go out into the wide wild world to find something to do… *gasp!*… offline.

-If you are feeling for some next-level radical-on-crack ideas for digital detox, read 15 Ways to Digitally Detox, a hilarious guide to step away from it all.
+P.s.
+If you are feeling for some next-level radical-on-crack ideas for digital detox, check out 15 Ways to Digitally Detox, a hilarious guide to step away from it all.